THM-MoTE/mope-server/README.md

   like ENSIME for Scala.

 # Developer Informations
+Side notes about our tests:
+- Currently our tests are targeted at OMC and are going to fail if you are compiling using JModelica

 Some developer informations about OpenModelica and OMC which are quite helpful:

 - [OpenModelica System Documentation](https://openmodelica.org/svn/OpenModelica/tags/OPENMODELICA_1_9_0_BETA_4/doc/OpenModelicaSystem.pdf)